AMD-AIG-AIMA/AMD-EfficientVLM/README.md

 # Introducing the AMD-EfficientVLM (Vision-Language Model):

-⚡️ This repository provides training recipes for the AMD efficient vision-language models, which are designed for high performance and efficiency.
+⚡️ This repository provides training recipes for the AMD efficient vision-language models, which are designed to improve the inference efficiency of VLM.

 ## Getting Started